MaibornWolff/codecharta/README.md

 The [visualization](/visualization/README.md) displays code metrics given in json files, specified by [cc.json](cc.json) using [json-schema v4](https://tools.ietf.org/html/draft-zyp-json-schema-04).

-You may create your own importer / analyzer or use one of our pre-defined importers from [analysis](/analysis/README.md).
+You may create your own importer / analyzer or use one of our pre-defined importers from [analysis](/analysis/README.md), including importers for e.g. SonarQube, SourceMonitor, SCM log information, generic csv data.

 ## Download